bthecohen/henderson/README.md

 For fun, I decided to implement this in Clojurescript, using HTML5 Canvas to render the output.
 Currently, it only renders pre-compiled figures that are defined by hand in the source files.
 However, I intend to eventually add a front-end GUI to let users interactively draw the figues and to define how they are composed, using the primitives of the picture language.
 I also plan to implement this interface in Clojurescript as well, probably using Om.

-For now, you can see two examples of its output [](here) and [](here.)
+For now, you can see two examples of its output [http://bthecohen.github.io/henderson/example1.html](here) and [http://bthecohen.github.io/henderson/example2.html](here.)
 The images are being rendered dynamically in JavaScript, so it may take a few moments for the pages to load.
+In particular, the second image is signifantly more complex to draw.

 ## Setup